Windows OS Hub

 dism mount install.wim image

 Tip.
-If the DISM command returns the following error: Error: 0xc1510111 You do not have permissions to mount and modify this image, make sure that the Read-Only attribute is not checked in the properties of install.wim file. read only atttrib on install.esd file
+If the DISM command returns the following error: Error: 0xc1510111 You do not have permissions to mount and modify this image, make sure that the Read-Only attribute is not checked in the properties of the install.wim file. read only atttrib on install.esd file

 Copy-Item -path C:\Distr\wim\Windows\Fonts -Destination C:\Windows -recurse –container -force